 Colds and flu - colds and flu are NOT caused by cold weather, they are caused by viral infections of the upper respiratory tract that you catch from others.
 The longest cold-free time of my life was the two continuous years I spent in Antarctica.

-The common cold is the most prevalent human disease with adults getting 2-5 colds a year, for children this rate is doubled and it is up to twelve a year for school children.
+The common cold is the most prevalent human disease with adults getting 2-5 colds a year, for children this rate is doubled and it is up to twelve a year for school age children.
 It seems to be spread mainly by touch of contaminated surfaces, though air-borne infection is also important, the virus can then often be taken into the body by rubbing the eyes or touching the face.
-There are no actual cures for the common cold, flu or viral sore throats, any remedies are about alleviating the symptoms until the immune system can remove the infection.
-In fact in the case of the common cold, it is the immune system itself that causes the symptoms as it fights the infective viruses.
+There are no actual cures for the common cold, flu or viral sore throats.
+Any remedies are about alleviating the symptoms until the immune system can remove the infection.
+In fact in the case of the common cold, it is the immune system itself that causes the symptoms as it changes internal body conditions to favour white blood cells to be able to fight the infective viruses more effectively.

-Influenza or flu is a similar infection to the common cold but much more serious and is a major killer of the elderly and infirm, especially those with long term illnesses such as kidney disease or diabetes.
-Infection routes are as for colds.
+Influenza or flu is a similar infection to the common cold but much more serious.
+It is a major killer of the elderly and infirm, especially those with long term illnesses such as kidney disease or diabetes. infection routes are as for colds.
 Annual "flu jabs" against the most prevalent strain that year are recommended for the most vulnerable groups.